ryancdickson/staging/docs/BR.md

 #### 3.2.2.8 CAA Records

-As part of the Certificate issuance process, the CA MUST retrieve and process CAA records in accordance with RFC 8659 for each `dNSName` in the `subjectAltName` extension that does not contain an Onion Domain Name.
-If the CA issues, they MUST do so within the TTL of the CAA record, or 8 hours, whichever is greater.
+As part of the Certificate issuance process, the CA MUST retrieve and process CAA records in accordance with RFC 8659 for each `dNSName` in the `subjectAltName` extension that does not contain an Onion Domain Name, and these practices MUST be described in Section 4.2 of the CA's Certificate Policy and/or Certification Practice Statement.

 Some methods relied upon for validating the Applicant's ownership or control of the subject domain(s) (see [Section 3.2.2.4](#3224-validation-of-domain-authorization-or-control)) or IP address(es) (see [Section 3.2.2.5](#3225-authentication-for-an-ip-address)) to be listed in a certificate require CAA records to be retrieved and processed from additional Network Perspectives before Certificate issuance.
 See [Section 3.2.2.9](#3229-multi-perspective-issuance-corroboration).